- New Student Orientation

 Students majoring in Educational Studies are also required to complete a supporting Major relevant to either their interests in teaching or their selected integrative theme.
 A 20-credit Minor provides opportunities for students to explore their interests in Educational Studies without committing to completion of a second major.

 First year students considering an English major should begin with a course numbered between 105 and 194.
 Except for 150, all of these courses are a prerequisite for literature courses numbered 300 and above.
 All of the 100’s courses and most of the 200’s are recommended for non-majors as well.
+There are no prerequisites for 100 level courses and no prerequisites for 200 level literature courses.
+All creative writing courses above the 100 level have a prerequisite of ENGL 150, Introduction to Creative Writing

 Students considering an English major emphasizing creative writing should also begin their work in creative writing sometime during the first year.
 English 150, Introduction to Creative Writing, must be completed at Macalester before undertaking intermediate, advanced or independent work in creative writing.